 Also of interest is that Moscow has more people living here who work in computers and math than 95% of the places in the US.

-Because of many things, Moscow is a great place for families with children to consider.
-First of all, many other families with children live here, making Moscow a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
-The borough’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
-With regard to real estate, Moscow has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
+Moscow is a good choice for families with children because of several factors.
+Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
+The borough’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
+Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Moscow’s overall crime rate is lower than average for the country.

 Moscow is a small borough, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The most common language spoken in Moscow is English.
-Other important languages spoken here include Spanish and Chinese.
+Other important languages spoken here include Spanish and Polish.